 - improved security of original documents; the physical deeds room is in a basement that has been subject to flooding in the past; physical documents are subject to deterioration over time; the documents held in the EDMS are subject to nightly back up

-- reduction in number of documents stored; the exercise of sifting and destroying and scanning and indexing has reduced the need to store so many physical documents
+- reduction in the number of documents stored; the exercise of sifting and destroying and scanning and indexing has reduced the need to store so many physical documents

 - the history of the address of a site will be maintained going forwards via the UPRN and the address look up

-- the customer contact centre will now able to look at a map and answer the question does the Council own this property?'
+- the customer contact centre will now be able to look at a map and answer the question does the Council own this property?'
 This means they no longer have to rely on the local knowledge of Officers or the paper ledgers which were previously used.

 - the council now has accurate up to date data to use if it wants to work with other public sector organisations to compare and rationalise the use of commercial property within its ownership.